ryepdx/coinpunk/docs/INSTALL.md

 Try to connect by going to http://YOURADDRESS.COM:8080  (If you're using the SSL config then try  http://YOURADDRESS.COM:8085.
 OR https://YOURADDRESS.COM:8086) If it loads, then you should be ready to use Coinpunk!

+## A note about self-signed SSL

+Some iOS devices are okay with doing AJAX over SSL with a self-signed certificate, while others aren't.
+The iPhone 4S in particular seems to have trouble with it.
+For more information, see issue #69.

 ## Backing up Database

 Redis maintains a file called `/var/lib/redis/dump.rdb`, which is a backup of your Redis database.
 It is safe to copy this file while Redis is running. **It is strongly recommended that you backup this file frequently.** You can also setup a Redis slave to listen to master in real time.
 Ideally you should do both!